-The Section 7.2.8 describes the configuration syntax to create custom option definitions (formats).
-It is generally not allowed to create custom definitions for standard options, even if the definition being created matches the actual option format defined in the RFCs.
-There is an exception from this rule for standard options for which Kea does not provide a definition yet.
-In order to use such options, a server administrator must create a definition as described in Section 7.2.8 in the 'dhcp4' option space.
+The Section 7.2.9 describes the configuration syntax to create custom option definitions (formats).
+It is generally not allowed to create custom definitions for standard options, even if the definition being created matches the actual option format defined in Kea Administrator Reference Manual options, even if the definition being created matches the actual option format defined in Kea Administrator Reference Manual options for which Kea does not provide a definition yet.
+In order to use such options, a server administrator must create a definition as described in Section 7.2.9 in the 'dhcp4' option space.
 This definition should match the option format described in the relevant RFC but the configuration mechanism will allow any option format as it has no means to validate the format at the moment.

-7.2.8 Custom DHCPv4 options
+7.2.9 Custom DHCPv4 options